Unpacking Hateful Memes: Presupposed Context and False Claims: Experiments.

 \subsubsection{Evaluation.}

 We adopt the most commonly used evaluation metrics for the hateful meme classification task~\cite{kiela2020hateful,cao2023prompting,kumar2022hate,burbi2023mapping,lin2024towards}: Area Under the Receiver Operating Characteristic Curve (AUC), Accuracy, and Macro-F1 score.
-To obtain more reliable results, all models were trained and evaluated multiple times, and we report the mean and standard deviation.
+To obtain more reliable results, all models were trained and evaluated multiple times, and we report the mean performance across five runs.
 In all tables, the best and runner-up results are in bold and underlined, respectively.
-Details about experimental settings can be seen in Appendix~\ref{sec:app_implementation}.
+Details about experimental settings as well as alignment across modalities can be seen in Appendix~\ref{sec:app_implementation}.

-\subsection{RQ1: Hateful Meme Classification}
+\subsection{RQ1: Hateful Meme Classification.}